JDrost1818/plaster-python/README.rst

                                 service - the entire service
                                 controller - the entire controller
                                 field - individual field(s)
-      model                 name of model for which to perform actions fields                fields to perform actions listed as name:type pairs
+      model_name            name of model for which to perform actions fields                fields to perform actions listed as name:type pairs

     optional arguments: